 Please understand that I am not sitting in judgment of my brothers and sisters in the Lord.
 I am working together with God and crying out, “It is already the hour for you to awaken from sleep; for now salvation is nearer to us than when we believed.”
 When I was in my thirties my spirit was caught up to a place where Jesus told me I had been born before my time and the knowledge I had received would be usable, but that I must wait until God had completed a work in His people.
-He then held His hand out to me and said, “You are the Apostle of the Restoration.”
 In August of 2017 the Lord said, “It is time.”
-The times of restoration of all things are now at hand.
-The Restoration is the beginning of the end.
 That is why I say the things I say.
 We must bring every thought captive to the obedience of Christ while there is still time.

 Also, I did not choose Jesus, He chose me.
 Even on the night I was born again I refused to walk to the altar, not out of stubbornness, but because I was so aware of my sinfulness and my unworthiness of Him.
 Someone took hold of my arm and escorted me to the altar.
 That someone was Jesus.
 He then walked around and knelt in front of me.
 I never said a prayer or spoke a word.
 However, after kneeling in front of Him for what seemed like an eternity, I walked back to my seat a brand new person in a brand new place, the kingdom of the living God.